Women he liked, did shovel-bearded Bob,

 Email Poem |

-Analysis and Comments on Bobs Lane
+Comments, Analysis, and Meaning on Bobs Lane

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Bobs Lane here.